 Try different channels when writing various types of writing.
 Use upbeat tracks for brainstorming.
 Switch to calm ones when you need deep focus.
 You can also set timed sessions that match your writing sprints.

-Focus@Will works best with headphones and few distractions.
+Focus@Will works best with headphones and a few distractions.
 Treat it like a writing signal.
 When the music starts, it’s time to write.

 Combine Tools for Full Focus